South Africa Act 1909: The Cape Qualified Franchise

 The Cape Colony had long adhered to a system of non-racial franchise, whereby qualifications for suffrage were applied equally to all males, regardless of race.
 During the union negotiations, the last Cape Prime Minister, John X. Merriman, and Sir Walter Stanford, representing the Transkei and other African communities, fought unsuccessfully to have this multi-racial franchise system extended to the rest of South Africa.
 Their attempt failed in the face of opposition from the white governments of the other constituent states, which were determined to entrench white rule.

-The South Africa Act permitted the Cape Province to keep a restricted version of its traditional franchise, whereby qualifications limited the suffrage of all citizens according to education and wealth.
+The South Africa Act 1909 permitted the Cape Province to keep a restricted version of its traditional franchise, whereby qualifications limited the suffrage of all citizens according to education and wealth.
 This meant that the Cape, and to a far lesser degree Natal, having coloureds (mixed-race people) and Black Africans in the voting rolls.
 The act also permitted the Parliament of South Africa to prescribe all other voting qualifications.

 However, according to the act, Parliament was given the power to change the Cape's voting requirements by a two-thirds vote.
-Over the following years, legislation was passed by Parliament to slowly erode this colour-blind voters roll.
+Over the following years, legislation was passed by Parliament to slowly erode this colour-blind voters roll in the Cape Province.

 In 1931, the remaining franchise qualifications, except for the age limit of 21, were removed for white voters, but kept in place for Black and "Coloured" voters (including the demand that voters be male).
-In 1956, the Apartheid government removed all remaining suffrage rights for "non-whites" in what became known as the Coloured vote constitutional crisis.
+In 1958, the Apartheid government removed all remaining suffrage rights for "non-whites" in what became known as the Coloured vote constitutional crisis.
+In compensation, Black and Coloured voters were given a number of separately-elected MPs, which were all removed by the late 1960s.

-Overall the act did little to protect black Africans during the time period in which the South Africa Act was the constitution of South Africa, and ultimately enabled the establishing of fifty years of apartheid and racial discrimination.
+Ultimately, the act did little to protect black Africans during the time period in which the South Africa Act 1909 was the constitution of South Africa, and ultimately enabled the establishing of fifty years of apartheid and racial discrimination as the Afrikaner National Party gained power.